 How to Set Up Your SPF Record

-Many large mail servers use SPF records to determine the legitimacy of an email address.
-So, to ensure that your emails maintain optimal deliverability, we recommend authenticating your domain with an SPF record.
+Many inbox providers use Sender Policy Framework (SPF) records to determine the legitimacy of an email address and detect domain spoofing.
+To ensure that your emails maintain optimal deliverability, we recommend authenticating your domain with an SPF record!

 Setting up Your SPF Record